-$$I{DRVDD} = V{DRVDD} \times C{LOAD} \times f{CLK} \times N$$ where N is the number of output bits (26, in the case of the AD9627, with the fast detect output pins disabled).

-This maximum current occurs when every output bit switches on every clock cycle, that is, a full-scale square wave at the Nyquist frequency of $f{\text{CLK}}/2$.
+$$I{DRVDD} = V{DRVDD} \times C{LOAD} \times f{CLK} \times N$$ where N is the number of output bits (30 in the case of the AD9640 with the FD bits disabled).
+This maximum current occurs when every output bit switches on every clock cycle, that is, a full-scale square wave at the Nyquist frequency of $f{\rm CLK}/2$ .
 In practice, the DRVDD current is established by the average number of output bits switching, which is determined by the sample rate and the characteristics of the analog input signal.

 Reducing the capacitive load presented to the output drivers can minimize digital power consumption.
-The data in Figure 63 was taken using the same operating conditions as those used for the Typical Performance Characteristics, with a 5 pF load on each output driver.
+The data in Figure 63 was taken with the same operating conditions as the Typical Performance Characteristics, with a 5 pF load on each output driver.

-By asserting PDWN (either through the SPI port or by asserting the PDWN pin high), the AD9627 is placed in power-down mode.
+By asserting PDWN (either through the SPI port or by asserting the PDWN pin high), the AD9640 is placed in power-down mode.
 In this state, the ADC typically dissipates 2.5 mW.
 During power-down, the output drivers are placed in a high impedance state.
-Asserting the PDWN pin low returns the AD9627 to its normal operating mode.
-Note that PDWN is referenced to the digital output driver supply (DRVDD) and should not exceed that supply voltage.
+Asserting the PDWN pin low returns the AD9640 to its normal operational mode.
+Note that PDWN is referenced to the digital supplies (DRVDD) and should not exceed that supply voltage.